 So instead of fasting, here’s what I did to assist my body in bringing me back into balance when I got home from my trip.
 Try these steps the next time you have a bout with pastries and potato chips and you will feel better in no time:

 - Skip dinner the day you get home from your trip and have a big green smoothie instead.
 My fave post crap food smoothie is: water, banana, cooked sweet potato, frozen cherries, ground flaxseeds, avo, lemon zest, and a shit ton of kale.

 - The next morning, start your day off with a big glass of warm lemon water and then wait until you’re hungry before you eat or drink anything else.

-- When you get hungry, drink a green smoothie or a green juice and then wait until you are truly hungry before you eat anything.
+- When you get hungry, drink a green smoothie or a green juice and then wait until you are truly hungry again before you eat anything else.

 - When you get hungry, eat some fruit and then you guessed it…wait until you’re hungry to eat anything else.

 - When you get hungry, eat a big bowl of steamed broccoli topped with Coconut Aminos and sesame seeds, and some legumes (or beans) and grains on the side.
 I had black rice and lentil tacos, drizzled with T-Crack on the side of my broccoli this past week (the recipe for Black Rice and Lentils is today’s recipe. #bonus).